 The fact that four descendants of three different daughters of Marie Lorgueil are a genetic match to each other is a very strong evidence for the accuracy of the paper research.
 Since the testees are very distant cousins, an autosomal test would not have been very useful in this case.
 There would be a small possibility for an autosomal match between Robert and Daniel, but not with the others.

-Herein lies the biggest advantage of an mtDNA test for genealogists – to confirm or reject theories of a more distant relationship on the direct maternal line.
-For example, to confirm my descent from Katharina Neckermann, I have to find someone for an mtDNA test who is descended from her other daughter, Elisabeth Ruckmesser.
+Herein lies the biggest advantage of a mtDNA test for genealogists – to confirm or reject theories of a more distant relationship on the direct maternal line.
+For example, to confirm my descent from Katharina Neckermann, I have to find someone for a mtDNA test, who is descended from her other daughter, Elisabeth Ruckmesser.

-History in itself can be personalized in a certain way by taking an mtDNA test (the same applies for a Y-DNA test).
+History itself can be personalized in a certain way by taking a mtDNA test (the same applies for a Y-DNA test).
 In our history lessons we learn the names of many significant people without ever thinking that these people could have been our distant relatives or ancestors.
-According to the calculation of the mathematician Joseph Chang in 1999, every European today has a common ancestor who lived around 1400.
+According to the calculation of the mathematician Joseph Chang in 1999, every European today has a common ancestor, who lived around 1400.
 Therefore, when we research our family tree further back in time, our ancestors stop doubling with every generation at some point.
-The ancestors become fewer again, because sooner or later some people begin to turn up several times in our pedigree – because there were fewer people back then than there are today.
+The ancestors become fewer again, because sooner or later, some people begin to show up several times in our pedigree – because there were fewer people back then than there are today.